Salo7a/Automatic-CaScoring-From-Chest-CT/README.md

 ## Intro

-Our main goal is to provide a tool that automates heart scans (coronary calcium scans) and calculate the Agatston score, which reflects the total area of calcium deposits and the density of the calcium, using a simple and user friendly interface in a short amount of time, the score could then be used with other health information to assess the overall health and risk of heart disease, this could be helpful in both research and clincal settings, the first step was to calculate the volume of the calcified plaques in the Coronary Artery.
+Our main goal was to provide a tool that could automatically quantify calcium volume of the calcified plaques in the Coronary Artery.

-This volume, also known as calcium score, is one of the risk factors used to predict the likelihood of Coronary Artery Disease Events occurring in the next few years, this process is currently being done manually by Radiologists.
+This volume, also known as calcium score, is one of the risk factors used to predict the likelihood of Coronary Artery Disease Events occurring in the next few years, this process is currently being done manually by Radiologists, This takes a long time, and the results are subjective.

-This is what motivated us to make this extension, as way to help make this process better, more streamlined, and make it easier to combine it with other data to better predict heart diseases as there is currently no widespread free tool that helps on this front.
+This is what motivated us to make this extension, as way to help make this process better and more streamlined as there is currently no widespread tool that helps on this front.

 ## Requirements